Herbert Quick

 John Herbert Quick (October 23, 1861 – May 10, 1925) was an American writer and politician.

 Biography

 Born October 23, 1861, near Steamboat Rock, Grundy County, Iowa, to Martin and Margaret Coleman Quick, he was afflicted with polio as a child.
 He married Ella Corey in 1890.

+When he was eight, Quick's family moved to Grundy Center, where he lived until 1880.
+Around that time he became a teacher, an occupation he followed until he passed the bar exam and moved to Sioux City.
+In 1908 he was the associate editor of Robert LaFollette's Weekly Magazine, in Madison, Wisconsin.
+From 1909 to 1916 he was the editor of the magazine Farm and Fireside, published in Springfield, Ohio.